mekanika/qe/Readme.md

 _Qe_ are resource oriented **control messages** for APIs.

-They do not _do_ anything - they are descriptions consumed by _Qe_-aware APIs to instruct actions, using a _verbs_ (actions) acting on _nouns_ (resources) approach.
+_Qe_ do not _do_ anything - they are descriptions consumed by _Qe_-aware APIs to instruct actions, using a _verbs_ (actions) acting on _nouns_ (resources) approach.

 Query envelopes _(Qe)_ seek to:

 - provide a _standardised_ description for arbitrary requests
-- abstract API 'calls' into discrete transform objects
+- act as _control messages_ for _Qe_-aware API
-- act as _control messages_ for your _Qe_-aware API
+- abstract API 'calls' into discrete state/transform objects
-- describe the 'what', leaving the 'how' to you
+- describe the "what", leaving the "how" to implementation

 An example _Qe_: